adamtilson/ense271/lab-4/lab-doc.md

 ## Assignment

 Due to the pandemic, many public places are closed to the public, such as museums, art galleries, aquariums and zoos.
 Due to this, many have attempted to do `virtual museums`.
-Your assignment is to pick such a place and create a virtual tour in Adobe XD.
+Your assignment is to choose a real-world location and create a virtual tour in Adobe XD.
 Your tour should include:
 - A home page
 - Some type of menu
 - Three exhibits, with a page for each
-    - Each exhibit should have a name, a set of images and text
+    - Each exhibit should have a name, a set of images and text description
     - The images should be stored in some type of interactive container
         - You can use ones from the prelab, or create your own
     - Use a different type of interaction for each page